danishnicho7/AI_Lab_2023-24/Ex.No8Medicaldiagnosis.md

 ### Result:
-Thus the simple medical diagnosis system was built sucessfully.# Ex.No: 8  Logic Programming –  Medical Diagnosis Expert System
+Thus the simple medical diagnosis system was built sucessfully.